“Your home should tell the story of who you are and be a collection of what you love.”

 Ignoring Permits and Regulations

-Homeowners often overlook obtaining necessary permits and adhering to building regulations during a renovation project.
-This negligence can have serious repercussions, as outlined below:
+Homeowners often skip getting permits and following building rules during renovations.
+This can have serious consequences.

 Importance of Obtaining the Necessary Permits